 What I Say When I'm Blamed For Things That Aren't My Fault!

-For someone providing a service, the usefulness of their website will not only depend on the skill level of the designer but also on how responsible the owner of the site is in remembering the purpose behind getting the website and enforcing its proper use.
-But, at the very least, how many people actually use it for its intended purpose, is based on how well the business is doing offline.
-The fact that some businesses aren’t in the best position offline to really benefit from being online is why websites fail.
+For someone providing a service, the usefulness of their website will not only depend on the skill level of the designer, but also on how aware they are remembering the purpose behind getting the website, and how responsible they are to enforce its proper use.
+Now, how many people actually use the website for its intended purpose will be based on how well the business is doing offline first, and the value and consistency of the content being created by the founder.

-After taking measures to improve the way you do business, if you get back among those you serve with the same ole method of approach, you’ll obviously continue to encounter the same problems that led you to invest in a website in the first place.
-And business owners who fall victim to their same ole habits are simply finding out that they are still unconverted in their ways and nothing will really change unless they first acknowledge that they are the hindrance to themselves and do something about it.
+Have you ever heard the saying, “Change starts with you”?
+Business owners who fall victim to their same ole habits and carelessness following investing in a website are simply finding out that they are still unconverted in their ways, they're not serious about their business, and nothing will really change unless they first acknowledge that they are the hindrance to themselves and do something about it.

 I am the Founder and Visual Brand Strategist at The BrandTUB